 Monroe County School District Transportation & Internal Services Facility

 This project consisted of the demolition of an existing two-story building as well as restoration of the “brownfield” site which is adjacent to a residential area to accommodate a new Transportation and Internal Services Facility.
 The new 22,382 SF facility boasts a garage with three full bus and white fleet service bays, two bus lifts, a bus wash, 13 bus spaces, and 12 vehicle spaces.
 In addition, a fueling station with underground fuel storage was also constructed.
 Aside from vehicle maintenance and fueling, the facility includes a two-story warehouse complete with loading docks as well as offices and conference areas for Monroe County School District transportation and purchasing staff.
-The new building is elevated to address potential storm surge in the environmentally sensitive area of Key West / Stock Island and includes keyless, secure entry to motorized property gates and building entries as well as a distributed antenna system to boost radio signals for first responders in the event of an emergency.
+The new building was elevated to address potential storm surge in the environmentally sensitive area of Key West / Stock Island and includes keyless, secure entry to motorized property gates and building entries as well as a distributed antenna system to boost radio signals for first responders in the event of an emergency.

 This project was designed and constructed in the spirit of Green Globes.
 Sustainable systems / components include low VOC flooring, LED light fixtures with occupancy sensors and high Solar Reflective Index (SRI) value roof materials.
 In addition, the site was a “brownfield” site requiring environmental engineering to remove contaminants as part of Ajax’s scope of work.